nodejs/node/doc/api/inspector.md

 ## Example usage

+Apart from the debugger, various V8 Profilers are available through the DevTools protocol.

 ### CPU Profiler

-Apart from the debugger, various V8 Profilers are available through the DevTools protocol.
-Here's a simple example showing how to use the [CPU profiler][]:
+Here's an example showing how to use the [CPU Profiler][]:

 ```js
 const inspector = require('inspector');